apjean64/GitForProgTest/README.md

-# GitForProgTest
+# GitForProgrammingTest
-A test to demonstrate Pro Git For Programmers
+A test program to demonstrate Pro Git For Programmers